List of Strawberry Shortcake albums: Seaberry Beach Party Music

 Seaberry Beach Party Music was released by Koch in 2005 and contains music from Seaberry Beach Party, Adventures on Ice Cream Island and Play Day Surprise.

 The Enhanced CD bonus features are the music videos for "Ev'ryone Loves Berry Ball" and "Tell Me a Story", as well as a promo for the franchise and two commercials for Bandai's toy range.

 Music for Dress-up Days

 Music for Dress-up Days was released by Koch in 2006 and contains music from Best Pets Yet, Moonlight Mysteries and Dress-up Days.
 This is the last Strawberry Shortcake album to be released in Europe.

 The Enhanced CD bonus features are the music videos for "The Best Invention Ever" and "The Too Nice Werewolf".

 The Sweet Dreams Movie

-The Sweet Dreams Movie was released by Koch in 2006 and features the soundtrack to the film of the same name, alongside a small number of extra songs.
+The Sweet Dreams Movie was released by Koch in 2006 and features the soundtrack from the film of the same name, alongside a small number of extra songs.